shlinkio/shlink-importer/README.md

 It will import short URLs and all their visits, but any information that YOURLS does not track (like the geolocation) cannot be obtained.

+#### Kutt.it

+It imports using Kutt API.

+It will import short URLs but not their visits, as Kutt.it does not expose individual visits but aggregate information, which is coupled with its UI and uses relative times.

 #### Shlink

 It imports from another Shlink instance using the API v2.
 Useful if you want to migrate to a different host or change the database engine.